martin-sicho/genui-docker/README.md

 # docker-compose -f docker-compose-main.yml -f docker-compose-worker.yml up # if you do not have an NVIDIA GPU
 ```

-You should now be able to access the GUI at `http://localhost:8080/app/` and see the API documentation at `http://localhost:8080/api/`.
-Check the *Environment Variables Reference* at the end of this document
+You should now be able to access the GUI at `http://localhost:8000/app/` and see the API documentation at `http://localhost:8000/api/`.
+Check the *[Environment Variables Reference](#Environment Variables Reference)* at the end of this document
-to learn about the settings we chose and other variables that can be set to configure your deployment.
+to learn about these settings and other variables that can be set.
 Note that the variables defined in the `${REPO_ROOT}/.env` are automatically loaded by Docker Compose so you can save some common variables there and save yourself some space on the command line.
+If you want to look into other deployment strategies, check the *[Deployment Scenarios](#Deployment Scenarios)*
+section.

 # Building Images from Source